GitOps Repository Structures and Patterns Part 6: Example Repositories

 folder.
 So here Flux implements an instance per cluster pattern: one Flux instance per environment.

-The public example itself only shows the management of a single application and it is not obvious how more are added.
+The public example itself only shows the management of a single application, and it is not obvious how more are added.
 Our real-world experience is that one Flux instance usually manages multiple applications.
-Hence, figure 3 shows an extended variant that supports multiple applications, based on gained insights from an issue discussion.
+Hence, figure 3 shows an extended variant that supports multiple applications, based on insights gained from discussion in this issue.
 This structure can also be viewed and tried on GitHub at schnatterer/flux2-kustomize-helm-example.

 in the apps.yaml

 file.
-This requires more maintenance, but provides for clearer structures.
+This requires more maintenance, but provides a clearer structure.

 s would have to be used for linking.
 The kustomization.yaml